beardedbarista/OrgSemanticSearch/README.md

-# OrgSemanticSearch
-A FastAPI-based backend that loads an organizations CSV dataset, precomputes semantic embeddings, and provides a collection of API endpoints. his service is optimized using caching, vectorized filtering, and embedding precomputation.

 # FastAPI Hybrid Search Service

 This project provides a **FastAPI-based hybrid search API** leveraging both **keyword search** and **semantic search** using `SentenceTransformer`.